blacksun1/bazza/README.md

 * 100% Code coverage.
 * Can register and get objects
 * Can register multiple items into an array item
+* Functions considered Classes and will be constructed and injected with found arguments

 ## Not there yet

-* Functions considered Classes and will be newed
 * Basically, should replace the fantastic [Intravenous](https://github.com/RoyJacobs/intravenous/) which is no longer supported